 Stock Market Risk.
-Because the Fund's common shares are expected to be listed on the NYSE and the Fund may invest in stocks of U.S. and foreign companies, it is subject to stock market risk.
+Because the Fund's common shares have been authorized for listing on the NYSE and the Fund may invest in stocks of U.S. and foreign companies, it is subject to stock market risk.
 Stock prices typically fluctuate more than the values of other types of securities such as U.S. government securities and corporate bonds.
-These fluctuates are typically in response to changes in the particular issuers financial condition and factors affecting the market in general.
+These fluctuates are typically in response to changes in the particular company's financial condition and factors affecting the market in general.
 For example, unfavorable or unanticipated poor earnings performance of the company may result in a decline in its stock's price, and a broad-based market drop may also cause a stock's price to fall.
 The Fund intends to utilize leverage, which magnifies stock market risks.
 See "Leverage Risk" below.